eradman/ephemeralpg/README.md

 Quickly spin up a temporary Postgres test databases.

-`ephemeral-pg` uses several tricks to reduce the wait time for a new database to less than one second by initializing a database in the background that is recycled during subsequent invocations.
+`pg_tmp` uses several tricks to reduce the wait time for a new database to less than one second by initializing a database in the background that is recycled during subsequent invocations.
 Additional optimizations include:

 * Running with fsync=off
 * Spin to discover when the database is available